graphomania/tikmeh/README.md

 quality available.
 No installation required, you don't have to use Terminal.

+I was asked to add conversion to `h.264`, so now Tikmeh could access user-provided `ffmpeg`, by default the system's one.

 - tikmeh.exe – Windows (amd64) executable (compatible even with Win7)
 - tikmeh – Linux (amd64) executable